grahamcarman/docs/astro/cli/get-started-cli.md

 ---
-sidebar_label: 'Get started with the CLI'
+sidebar_label: 'Quickstart'
 title: 'Get started with Airflow using the Astro CLI'
 id: get-started-cli
 description: Create an Airflow project and run it locally on your computer in just a few minutes.
 ---

-One of the Astro CLI's main features is its ability to run Airflow on your local computer.
-After you install the Astro CLI and Docker Desktop, follow these steps to quickly build a project and run Airflow locally.
+One of the Astro CLI's main features is its ability to run Airflow on your local machine.
+After you install the Astro CLI and Docker Desktop, follow this quickstart to build an Airflow project and run it in a local Airflow environment using just a few commands.
+At the end of the tutorial, you'll have all of the files and components you need to develop and test Airflow DAGs locally.

 ## Prerequisites